 Folks who say they improv when they DM have a structure that they have often internalized.
-Here’s one type of structure that might help you out during those moments when you are DMing a game but aren’t sure what to say next (PDF at the bottom of the post).
+Here’s one type of structure that might help you out during those moments when you are brainstorming before a game or taking notes while DMing (PDF at the bottom of the post).
+NOTE: I’ve also included a PG version, Context, Cool Stuff and Consequences, in case you need to use this in a school or professional environment.

 The worksheet below is meant to be a tool for jotting down bullet-points for pre-game daydreaming as well as in-game note-taking.
 Names, places, ideas, encounters, whatever inspirational bits you need when the game is on.